mriffey/VersionMe/README.md

 3) Build

-when you build and versionme.exe runs, it will create an ini file that looks like this:
+when you build and versionme.exe runs, it will create (or modify) an ini file that looks like this:

 ```
 [build]